Key Points

 Provide lots of mental stimulation

-Mental stimulation is important for your puppy’s growth, but it can also lead to unwanted nips if you don’t watch.
+Mental stimulation is important for your puppy’s growth.
 Take your pup out for around 20 minutes of free time at 8-10 weeks of age, increasing the time as the puppy gets older.
 Include a potty break, training session, play session, and second potty break during that 20 minutes, then return your pet to their crate for a nap afterward.

 Training might include name recognition, coming when called, and other simple commands.
-Add in some play in between with a toy — a ball, a tug rope, or a puzzle toy.
+Mix in some playtime with a toy — a ball, a tug rope, or a puzzle toy.
 Your puppy will be ready for some quiet time after all that activity.
-Remember, young dogs need plenty of sleep for their health and growth.
+Remember, young dogs need plenty of sleep.

 Use redirection to curb biting behavior

 When your puppy does start to gently nip at you, redirect them to an appropriate chew toy.
 Choose an item that will keep your pup engaged so they don’t redirect back to you.
-If your pet nips at you again, place them back in their safe place for downtime.
-Repeat this pattern until your four-legged friend stops using biting as playing or getting your attention.
+If your pet nips at you again, place them back in their crate for downtime.
+Repeat this pattern until your four-legged friend stops biting during play or as a way to get your attention.

 Don’t be afraid to be firm with your new puppy when biting gets out of hand.
 A well-trained puppy will grow into a happy, well-behaved adult dog.